Phunmbi/Lute/README.md

 NB:

-- Both workspaces share the same `schema.graphql` file. separate Codegen commands generates types for each workspace.
+- The Server and Client workspaces share the same `schema.graphql` file. separate Codegen commands generates types for each workspace.
   Should the `schema.graphql` be updated, Codegen will need to be run for both workspaces From the root of the project
     - for server: `yarn run codegen-server`
     - for client: `yarn run codegen-client`

+- The documentation folder houses static documentation files generated with [SpectaQL](https://github.com/anvilco/spectaql).
+It is deployed [here](https://)

 ## API Documentation